COSD-PANDA/short-term-rental-lottery/README.md

 ### Lottery R script

-To reproduce the exact results for the official City lottery, you will need to run the lottery R script, Weighted_T4.R, using the same seed number.
+To reproduce the exact results for the official City lottery, you will need to run the lottery R script, Weighted_T4.R, using the same seed number and input data.
 The script requires two arguments: the name of the input file, and the seed number.
 The official lottery seed number is `1671165508`.

+Example command: `Rscript Weighted_T4.R applicants_weighted_t4.csv 1671165508`

+If running in R Studio, replace lines 16 and 17 with their respective values.